Hemp Hearts Recipes Round-Up

 This plant-based food offers a lot of nutrition.
 Just a small serving of these little hearts offers up a ton of nutrients.
 Here is a breakdown of the hemp hearts nutrition info.
 In just two tablespoons you get the following:

-With its low carb and high-fat macros, hemp hearts are a food that is great for anyone on a low carb or keto diet.
+With its few carbs and high-fat macros, hemp hearts are a food that is great for anyone on a low-carb or keto diet.

 In addition, the hemp hearts’ protein content is quite impressive for such a small serving size.
 So if you’re looking to amp up your protein intake, this food is a great addition.

 Hemp hearts are a gluten-free food.
-It contains no dairy or animal products so it is also good for vegans and anyone who needs dairy-free foods.
+It contains no dairy or animal products.
+So it is also great for vegans and anyone who needs dairy-free foods.

 Hemp Hearts Benefits

 Research says that diets rich in protein and fiber can help keep you fuller longer.
-So adding hemp hearts to the diet may help with weight management.
+So adding hemp hearts to the diet may help with satiety.

-Other hemp hearts benefits include its anti-inflammatory properties from omega 3 fatty acids and amino acids.
-These compounds can help with heart, brain, immune, and skin health.
+Other hemp hearts’ benefits include its anti-inflammatory properties from omega 3 fatty acids and amino acids.
+These compounds may help with heart, brain, immune, and skin health.
 Its rich mineral content can also improve bone health.

 What to Look for When Buying Hemp Hearts